Kephson/uppload_php_example/README.md

 To start with [DDEV local][2] (if not already done) [please read the documentation on how install][4] it on your OS.

+> Be careful using the PHP script in a production environment without knowing what you do!
+>
+> It is not secured as normally needed and you should not use the PHP script as it is in a public website!

 ## Build and test project with DDEV local

 Run ```ddev start``` to start the project with DDEV local.